 Complex systems integration is one of the primary challenges in leveraging AI for colorectal cancer detections and treatment.

 The healthcare industry relies on numerous systems, databases, medical devices, and platforms to store, share, and analyze critical patient data.
 Integrating AI into these complex ecosystems requires deep understanding and effective communication between data scientists, software engineers, medical professionals, and other stakeholders.
 Additionally, many systems utilize proprietary formats and protocols, which makes interoperability more challenging.
 Ensuring seamless integration, data privacy, and security, while also maintaining the integrity of patient information is essential for the success of AI implementation in colorectal cancer care.

 Difficulty changing clinical workflows poses another challenge in incorporating AI into the battle against colorectal cancer.

 The cost of implementing AI in colorectal cancer care is a significant barrier, particularly given the financial constraints faced by many healthcare systems.

 The development and deployment of AI-driven solutions, can be expensive due to computational resources and expertise.
 Additionally, the integration and maintenance costs associated with AI can be substantial.
 Hospitals and other healthcare institutions must weigh the potential benefits of using AI for colorectal cancer detection and treatment against the costs involved.
-However, AI solutions that identify patient cohorts with greater risk profiles do not necessarily require compute-heavy, expensive technical deployments.
-And by targeting patients with higher apparent risks, AI-driven solutions can bring greater clinical and financial yield for providers ultimately resulting in better patient outcomes and more efficient healthcare delivery.
+Hcompute AI-driven solutions ultimately resulting in better patient outcomes and more efficient healthcare delivery.